Beta Release 0.1.2

 }

-This code will print It was a string!
+This code will print It was a string!, because value currently holds the string variant.

 In order to access the data inside of the union, you can use a switch with a capture, like so.